sagojez/sagojez/content/posts/concurrent-programming-in-scala-part-2.md

 }
 ```

-Every thread goes into four different states during its lifetime:
+Every thread goes into five different states during its lifetime:

 - **New**: The thread is created but not yet started.
 - **Runnable**: The thread starts executing.
+- **Running**: The thread is executing.
 - **Blocked**: The thread is blocked and cannot execute, for example, waiting on a synchronization lock.
 - **Terminated**: The thread finishes its execution and can't execute anymore.